drj11/drj11.github.io/2019-08-23/gdpr-encrypt-login.md

 On Twitter I recently asserted that presenting an unencrypted login page was a GDPR violation.
 Without much evidence to back me up.
+So now I'm doing a little background reading of the GDPR.

 # General Data Protection Regulation